KanielaP/X96-Solar-Start-Up/Solar/Custom Environment.rst

 We need to add our own custom environment.
 Please copy and paste the folder which contains your environment in the folder 'gym_demand_response'.

-Make sure that the structure and files in your Google Drive are the same as the folder provided 'here<https://drive.google.com/drive/folders/12_E0PUNEwcEwghveHbzdA8hf44UtYe60>'.
+Make sure that the structure and files in your Google Drive are the same as the folder provided `here <https://drive.google.com/drive/folders/12_E0PUNEwcEwghveHbzdA8hf44UtYe60>`_ .

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Add the Directory to the System Path